-Emily Cargill and Dancers (ECD) wants to broaden Atlanta dance on a regional/national scale - touring work to other cities as well as bringing professional dance communities to the Atlanta area.
-ECD creates work that artistically and physically pushes boundaries, exploring movement that is athletic, organic, intimate and real.
+Emily Cargill and Dancers (ECD) wants to broaden Charlotte dance on a regional/national scale - touring work to other cities as well as bringing professional dance communities to the Charlotte area.
+ECD creates work that artistically and physically pushes boundaries, exploring movement that is bold, honest, intimate and gutsy.
 Founder and choreographer, Emily Cargill, encourages collaboration and an ongoing exchange of ideas between herself and the company members.

 The company's first performance was at the Modern Atlanta Dance Festival, with the work meadow by a train (March 2014).

-This season, following ECD's premiere of fields at the Ferst Center for the Arts in March, the company hit the road to Richmond, Virginia in April. fields was commissioned by the Richmond dance company, Starr Foster Dance, and was presented as a part of the 15th Annual Richmond Choreographic Showcase.
+Last season was jam packed!
+Along with offering open company/community class, the company hit the road to Richmond, Virginia last April. fields was presented by the Richmond dance company, Starr Foster Dance, and was selected as a part of the 15th Annual Richmond Choreographic Showcase.
 We had a great time!
 Read a review of ECD's Richmond performance here.

 This season, the company premiered their biggest project to date, quiet beings, at Emory University's Performing Arts Studio in January.
 This evening-length work featured the choreography of Emily Cargill and dissected the emotional and physical quest of self, as one teeters on the edge of old and new, past and present, memories and dreams.
 This work also was presented by Atlanta's High Museum of Art in February and made it's North Carolina premiere at the North Carolina Dance Festival last October.